A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

+\textbf{Impact of Extreme Temperature Operations:} Circuit switcher's function can be impacted by both extreme cold and heat.

 In case of extreme heat, the issue faced by the circuit switcher is derating.
-The rated continuous current is the maximum current that the switch can carry continously under normal operating conditions without exceeding the specified temperature limits.
-The specified temperature limits for non-enclosed are higher than enclosed switchers because the switchers that are enclosed has lower heat dissipation behavior \cite{cw_2}.
+The rated continuous current is the maximum current that the switch can carry continuously under normal operating conditions without exceeding the specified temperature limits.
+The specified temperature limits for non-enclosed are higher than enclosed switchers because the switchers that are enclosed have lower heat dissipation behavior \cite{cw_2}.

 \textbf{Existing Methods to Measure the Impacts:} Status of switch can be monitored from control room, and thermal image based equipment monitoring is also another option for monitoring.

 \textbf{Existing Methods to Mitigate the Impacts:} In case of extreme cold, having the circuit switcher in an enclosure with controlled climate can mitigate the breakdown of the equipment.
 In case of extreme heat, considering the derating behavior of the equipment can help safely operate the switch.